DavidZhongtai/fade-net/README.md

 ### novel way to classify news and prevent
    - CNN based?
-   - LSTM based
+   - with embeddings
-   - GRaph Based
+   - mainstream media
 ### workflow
    - prototype in jupyter notebooks
    -- one shot encoding